elisapaka/usemarkdown-playground/README.md

 ## Chapter 2: Principles of Shaping

-- Need to shape work at the right level of abstraction: not too vague and not too concrete
+> When we shape the work, we need to do it at the right level of abstraction: not too vague and not too concrete.

-### Wireframes are too concrete

-- Do not define too much detail too early, need to leave designers room for creativity (hard for people to design something different if you’re giving them something concrete from the start)
+Do not define too much detail too early, so as to leave designers room for creativity.
+It's hard for people to design something different if you’re giving them something concrete from the start.

-- Also leads to estimation errors bc team will have to solve hidden complexities of specific design choices

-###  Words are too abstract

-- Don’t define projects in a few words (e.g. ‘build calendar view’), no one knows what it means; need more info to make trade-offs.
-You need context to solve a problem
+Do not define projects in a few words (e.g. ‘build calendar view’), as it's too vague.
+You need context in order to decide which trade-offs to make.

-Case study: The Dot Grid Calendar

-- [how to shape a project at the right level of detail]

-- Customers asking for ‘calendar view’; not willing to invest 6 months to build ‘full version’, so had to choose specific features in scope and leave others out

-- Properties of the shaped work:

-- Property 1: it’s rough – leaves room for designers and programmers to apply their judgment and expertise

-- Property 2:
+Shaped work is *rough* (leaves room for designers to apply their judgment and expertise); it's *solved* (the main elements of the solution are there); and it's *bounded* (indicates what *not* to do, how much time to spend on it).

+### Who shapes?

+Shaping requires a combination of skills.
+It combines design work, technical work (judging what's possible, what's easy and what's hard), and strategic work (being critical about the problem you're trying to solve, e.g. what counts as success).
+If you're not a generalist, you should collaborate with others who have these skills.

+### Two tracks

+Shaping and building should be kept as separate tracks within a cycle to manage the risk and uncertainty involved in shaping.

+### Steps to shaping

+(These are covered in the next four chapters)

+1. **Set boundaries.**
+2. **Rough out the elements.**
+3. **Address risks and rabbit holes.**
+4. **Write the pitch**.

+## Chapter 3: Set Boundaries